Soil Tillage: Types, Purpose, Pros and Cons

 Industrialized agriculture has relied heavily on conventional tillage methods to increase yields and reduce the labor required for planting.
 This technique maximizes land productivity, but the frequent disturbance of the soil can lead to soil erosion and degradation, loss of soil organic matter, and reduced soil health.

-The most common type of intensive tillage is moldboard plowing, which involves turning the soil over with a plow creating big clods.
+The most common type of intensive tillage is moldboard plowing, which involves turning the soil over with a plow, creating big clods.
 This process helps to break up the compacted ground, aerate the land, and improve drainage.
-Following moldboard plowing, intensive tillage can include disc harrows, cultivators, subsoilers, chisel plows, and rotary hoes to reduce the ground in finer conditions to optimize seedbed structure, allowing easy incorporation of fertilizer and herbicide into the soil before seeding.
+Following moldboard plowing, intensive tillage can include disc harrows, cultivators, subsoilers, chisel plows, and rotary hoes to reduce the ground to finer conditions, optimizing seedbed structure and allowing for easy incorporation of fertilizer and herbicide into the soil before seeding.

 Conservation tillage is a type of tillage that minimizes soil disturbance.
 This means less soil is turned over, and less bare ground is exposed to the elements.
 Conservation tillage can help reduce erosion, improve water infiltration, and increase organic matter in the soil.